Dur4nt3/todo_project/README.md

 This app is used to practice the SOLID design principles, object composition, modules, and bundling via Webpack.
 *Of course, this includes subjects introduced in previous projects.*

-**Skills demonstrated: Intermediate HTML, Intermediate CSS, Intermediate JavaScript**
+**Skills demonstrated: object composition, ES6 modules, webpack, SOLID design principles**

 **Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON MOBILE DEVICES**